magicblock-labs/Solana.Unity-Core/docs/articles/hello_world.md

 The Solnet.Programs library, abstracts the usage of programs, and the creation of instructions that interact with these programs.
 For this example, we are using the static class `MemoProgram`.

-Putting this together wew can quickly write:
+Putting this together we can quickly write:

 ```
 var memoInstruction = MemoProgram.NewMemo(wallet.Account, "Hello Solana World, using Solnet :)");